sModsk/ps-housing/README.md

 Big thanks to the original creators of PS Housing for their incredible work on this project.
 Please check out their repository for more details and contributions! https://github.com/Project-Sloth/ps-housing

+# This version adds support to use shells created with [smodsk_shellBuilder](https://smodsk.tebex.io/package/6674161)

 # ps-housing IPL & MLO Support

 ## Table of Contents